CarlosSalesNaturalTec/codeNode_MQTT_MongoDB/readme.md

     `- route: nome_do_app.mybluemix.net`

+    * Adicionar linha : `health-check-type: process`
+    (You should change your health check type. if the application does not expose a Web interface you need to change the healthcheck type to process.
+Valid values are `port`, `process`, and `http` ).
 * Logar na IBM Cloud CLI: `ibmcloud login`
 * Destinar a um espaço Cloud Foundry da conta: `ibmcloud target --cf`
 * Subir a aplicação para a nuvem: `ibmcloud cf push`
+* Para subir atualizações no app, basta executar novamente `ibmcloud cf push`